Diversity

 Visiting Medical Students Scholarship

-Brown Dermatology and the Office of Belonging, Equity, Diversity, and Inclusion are proud to sponsor the Diversity in Medicine Visiting Student Scholarship.
-Qualified underrepresented minority (URM) students are selected to receive this scholarship to do an away rotation with the Brown University Department of Dermatology.
+Brown Dermatology and the Office of Belonging, Equity, Diversity, and Inclusion are proud to sponsor the Diversity in Medicine Visiting Student Scholarship for qualified fourth-year students to participate in clinical electives.
 To learn more, please visit the Office of Belonging, Equity, Diversity, and Inclusion's scholarship page.

 Office of Belonging, Equity, Diversity, and Inclusion